-Some people with Parkinson’s have problems with their autonomic nervous system (ANS), which regulates sweating.
-This can result in sweating too little (hypohidrosis) leaving the skin very dry or excessive sweating (hyperhidrosis).
+Some people with Parkinson’s have problems with their autonomic nervous system (ANS), which controls sweating.
+This can result in sweating too little (hypohidrosis) leaving the skin very dry or sweating too much (hyperhidrosis).

 Perspiration helps regulate the body’s temperature, keeping your body temperature steady in hot weather, during a fever, or if you exercise) so if you sweat very little or not at all when it is hot or you are energetic you should speak to your doctor as this puts you at risk of overheating.